nikeshbhagalia/Html-Table-To-JArray-Nuget/README.md

 # HTML Table to JArray Nuget Package
-Nuget package not published yet.
+Nuget package has not published yet.